A statement, phrase, or description that sounds like innuendo, but you honestly didn’t mean it that way. You swear.

 He was a jolly chap – a human pastel – who assured me with an earnest smile that I could have as many wieners as I liked.
 He directed me toward the buns for my wiener.
 And the condiments to put on my wiener.
 All I had to do was say so, and he would cook me up a wiener right away.

-This was back in my early teens, during the brief summer when I was a Lutheran.
+This was back in my early teens, during my brief summer as a Lutheran.

 She had scarlet hair and freckles and was a full foot taller than me, and I adored her.

-So, look… if we’re being totally honest here, I’m embellishing a little bit about the wiener thing.
+Look… if we’re being totally honest here, I’m embellishing a little bit about the wiener thing.
 But ONLY a little bit.
 I swear.
 He really did offer to cook up my wiener.
 Straight face.
 Big smile.
 Wiener.
 And then he put his hand on my shoulder and aimed me toward the buns.
-Whatever other embellishment I added was done A. for comedy, and B. to highlight what I love about, if not all Lutherans, then at least the Lutherans I knew while pretending to be a Lutheran.
+Whatever other embellishment I added was done A. for comedy, and B. to highlight what I love about, if not all Lutherans, then at least the Lutherans I knew while pretending to be one.

 This is it: Lutherans are nice.

 Like, really nice.
-All of them.
+All of em.
 Even the mean ones.
-The whole of the Lutheran community is a pathologically pleasant congregation of sweater-vested avuncularity.
+The whole of the Lutheran community is pathologically pleasant, sweater-vested avuncularity.
 Every one I’ve ever known has been tall, polite, and at least partly (mostly) Scandinavian.
 They invert my every expectation of theological zeal – Where others worship, Lutherans praise.
-Rather than preach, they share.
-The drama and severity of Martin Luther’s rigid, teutonic theses notwithstanding, the world to a modern Lutheran seems one big rumpus room… a place to take a load off, strum an acoustic guitar, and tell you a thing or two about their friend Jesus.
+They don’t preach from the pulpit, they share in the safe space of the circle.
+The drama and severity of Martin Luther’s rigid, teutonic theses notwithstanding, the world to a modern Lutheran seems one big rumpus room… a place to take a load off, sip a 7UP, and talk about their friend Jesus while tuning an acoustic guitar.

 Which is why, all those years ago, standing in that lovely back yard and politely accepting that youth minister’s wiener, I smoldered with guilt and fidgets.
-Because I’m trained to look for the creeps in any situation.
-I’m programmed to find the darkest timeline.
+Because I’m trained to demand the creeps from any situation.
+I’m irrevocably programmed to look for the darkest timeline.

 It makes life complicated.